 While patients remain unaware of their liver condition, NASH can progress to more serious disease stages, such as advanced fibrosis, cirrhosis, liver failure, or liver cancer, driven by hepatocellular ballooning and inflammation.4

-In advanced stages of the disease, liver transplant may be a patient’s only option.1 But this risky surgical procedure is associated with various complications, not to mention long waiting lists due to the lack of available healthy organs from donors, or eligibility issues related to patient condition.
+In advanced stages of the disease, a liver transplant may be a patient’s only option.1 But this risky surgical procedure is associated with various complications, not to mention long waiting lists due to the lack of available healthy organs from donors, or eligibility issues related to patient condition.

 Healthy liver